sumankafle/Weather-Monitoring-System/README.md

 # Weather-Monitoring-System
 Weather Monitoring System from my Bachelor 3rd sem Project.
 Later on I applied it in C++ during semester break.

-# Sensor Dashboard / Weather Logger

 # Author: Suman
 # Created: 2022/02/25
-# Purpose: Compile and optionally upload C++ project for Arduino / Raspberry Pi
+# Purpose: Compile and optionally upload C++ project for Arduino / Linux

 **Try to reverse enginer *.ino file from internet into C++ project**